cbrown5/cbrown5.github.io/_posts/2018-01-28-can-I-do-Bayesian-r2.md

 Hit me up on Twitter if you want to join in on the conversation (or don't agree with something I said).

-Finally, if you are thinking of going Bayesian for your next GLM, [here's a nice review of ways you can do it in R](http://www.seascapemodels.org/rstats/2017/04/14/glmm-comparison.html).
+Finally, if you are thinking of going Bayesian for your next GLM, [here's a short review of ways you can do it in R](http://www.seascapemodels.org/rstats/2017/04/14/glmm-comparison.html).